 رَبَّنَا آتِنَا فِي الدُّنْيَا حَسَنَةً وَفِي الآخِرَةِ حَسَنَةً وَقِنَا عَذَابَ النَّارِ

-"Our Lord, give us good in this world and good in the Hereafter, and protect us from the punishment of the Fire."
-(Surah Al-Baqarah: 201)
+"Our Lord, give us good in this world and good in the Hereafter, and protect us from the punishment of the Fire" (Surat Al-Baqarah: 201).

 How to balance deen and dunya is a question we should ask ourselves, as Ramadan amplifies this need.
 We strive to worship Allah fully while managing our daily tasks, such as work, family, and personal responsibilities.
 Finding harmony in these two areas helps ensure we remain grounded in our faith while caring for our bodies, minds, and relationships.

-Self care in Islam is one of the most important parts when learning how to balance deen and dunya, especially during Ramadan.
-While we are expected to increase our acts of worship, such as reciting Quran and performing extra prayers, we must also ensure that we maintain our health.
+Self-care in Islam is one of the most important parts when learning how to balance deen and dunya, especially during Ramadan.
+While we are expected to increase our acts of worship, such as reciting the Qur'an and performing extra prayers, we must also ensure that we maintain our health.
 This includes both mental and physical health.
-Islam emphasizes the importance of taking care of oneself, as Prophet Muhammad ﷺ said:
+Prophet Muhammad ﷺ emphasized the importance of self-care in Islam in the following words:

-How to balance deen and dunya is not just about physical health; mental and emotional well-being are equally important.
+How to balance deen and dunya is not just about physical health; it also affects our mental and emotional well-being.
 During Ramadan, you may face stress from balancing work, family, and worship.
-It is natural to feel overwhelmed at times but remember that Islam offers profound guidance to help us navigate these challenges.
+It is natural to feel overwhelmed at times but Islam offers profound guidance to help us navigate these challenges.

 When feelings of stress arise, turn to Allah in supplication, and remember the beauty of the reward that awaits in the Hereafter.
-Engage in acts of worship, such as dhikr (remembrance of Allah), to calm your mind because, as the Quran says:
+Engage in acts of worship, such as dhikr (remembrance of Allah), to calm your mind.
+Because the Qur'an says:

 Work obligations do not stop during Ramadan.
 However, it’s important to find ways to balance professional responsibilities with your increased devotion.
-Practicing self care in Islam allows you to maintain your physical and mental health while fulfilling both your spiritual and worldly duties.
-Here are some practical tips to manage both:
+Practicing self-care in Islam allows you to maintain your physical and mental health while fulfilling both your spiritual and worldly duties.
+Here are some practical tips to manage both for busy Muslim mothers:

 While you may need to adjust your work schedule during Ramadan, ensure that you prioritize prayers and spiritual activities.
-For example, schedule your day to ensure you can perform Dhuhr and Asr prayers on time, even if it means taking a brief break from work.
+For example, schedule your day to ensure you can perform dhuhr and asr prayers on time, even if it means taking a brief break from chores.

-Use your lunch break to read the Quran or perform dhikr, allowing you to stay connected to your spiritual goals.
-Additionally, practicing self care in Islam through mindful breaks and maintaining a balanced routine will help you sustain both your faith and productivity throughout the month.
+If you're a working mom, use your lunch break to read the Qur'an or do dhikr.
+This allows you to stay connected to your spiritual goals.
+Additionally, practicing self-care in Islam through mindful breaks and maintaining a balanced routine will help you sustain both your faith and productivity throughout the month.

 If your work schedule is particularly demanding, speak with your employer about adjusting your hours or workload during Ramadan.
 Many workplaces are flexible, especially during the holy month.
 Let them know your need to balance deen and dunya, and they may be understanding in allowing you more time for prayer or rest.

 Ramadan is not only a time for spiritual growth, but also an opportunity to strengthen family bonds.
 However, balancing family obligations with worship can sometimes feel overwhelming.
 How to balance deen and dunya during Ramadan requires setting clear boundaries to ensure that time is allocated for both worship and quality family time.
-By communicating the significance of this sacred month to your loved ones, they will likely support you in maintaining a balanced schedule.
+Nights are the most rewarding so dedicate them to ibadah.
+Make iftar your daily time for family bonding and fun.
+Finish your chores an hour before iftar and dedicate the last hour of your fast for du'a, as that is one of the times for acceptance of prayers.
+Knowing the best time for each responsibility helps you maximize your rewards and productivity in this blessed month.

 .webp)